HamseMoismaila/endtoendML/README.md

-# 📊 EC3355 – DOSM Malaysia Labour Force ML Project
+DOSM Malaysia Labour Force ML Project

 An end-to-end Machine Learning project analyzing and predicting unemployment risk levels in Malaysia using historical Labour Force Survey (LFS) data.
-This project was developed as part of the **EC3355 – Machine Learning Techniques and Computing Environment** course.
+This project was developed

 ---